-- 5 The DIRMAINT, DATAMOVE, and DIRMSAT user ID's were created with a password of NOLOG on the z/VM version 5 system deliverable.
-Update the appropriate directory statements with valid passwords prior to continuing with the test instructions. - 6 Create the USER INPUT file on the DIRMAINT 1DF disk.
-Your current monolithic directory must be copied to the DIRMAINT 1DF as USER INPUT for DirMaint's use.
-The 1DF disk was accessed as file mode J previously.
-The USER INPUT file must be a RECFM F LRECL 80 file when located on the 1DF disk. - 7 If migrating from DirMaint V1.5.0 or FL410, copy the following files to your z/VM V5.1 installation: - Any files listed in Figure 10 on page 22 which you have modified. - All CONFIGnn DATADVH files you created. - Files for which no sample is supplied, such as:
+- 5 The DIRMAINT, DATAMOVE, and DIRMSAT user ID's were created with a password of NOLOG on the z/VM version 5 release 4 system deliverable.
+Update the appropriate directory statements with valid passwords prior to continuing with the test instructions. - 6 Create the USER INPUT file on the DIRMAINT 1DF disk for DirMaint's use.

+Note: The 1DF disk was accessed previously as file mode J. The USER INPUT file must be a RECFM F LRECL 80 file when located on the 1DF disk.